gredler/spriths/README.md

 Step by step
 ------------

 The images below illustrate the effects of parallelizing the initialization of eager-init singleton Spring beans, as well as the effects of the `getSingleton(...)` lock.
 They're screenshots of the thread visualization available in the (very excellent) [YourKit](http://yourkit.com/) profiler.
-Each row represents a thread; threads named `"spriths-xxx"` are bean initialization threads spawned by Spriths.
+Each row represents a thread; threads named `spriths-xxx` are bean initialization threads spawned by Spriths.
 The green portions of the bars represent time spent by a thread actually running code; red portions indicate that a thread was blocked, waiting for another thread to release a lock somewhere.

 The first image illustrates the _status quo ante_.
 This is how Spring currently behaves: a single thread, chugging away at the work.